Lucha Libre Tickets & Tacos & Beer & Mezcal = BEST NIGHT EVER!

 Tacos al Pastor

-Marinated pork cooked on a vertical spit and served on corn tortillas with pineapple and onions.
+Marinated pork cooked on a vertical spit, served on corn tortillas with pineapple, onions, and cilantro.
+A popular street food dish with a unique blend of flavors.

 Mole

-A rich, complex sauce made with chocolate, chili peppers, and spices, typically served with chicken or turkey.
+A complex sauce made with chili peppers, chocolate, and various spices, often served over chicken or turkey.
+There are many regional variations, each with its own unique flavor profile.

 Chiles en Nogada

-Poblano chili peppers stuffed with picadillo (a mixture of meat, fruits, and spices) and topped with walnut sauce and pomegranate seeds, representing the colors of the Mexican flag.
+A patriotic dish made with poblano peppers stuffed with picadillo (a mixture of meat, fruits, and spices), topped with a walnut cream sauce and pomegranate seeds.
+It's a traditional dish often served during Mexican Independence Day.

 Popular Activities